zacstewart/zacstewart.github.io/README.md

 estimation of your model's performance.

 While the process sounds complicated, scikit-learn makes it really easy.
-We'll split our data set into 6 folds and cross-validate on them. scikit-learn's `KFold` can be used to generate k pairs of index vectors.
+We'll split the data set into 6 folds and cross-validate on them. scikit-learn's `KFold` can be used to generate k pairs of index vectors.
 Each pair contains a list of indices to select a training subset of the data and a list of indices to select a validation subset of the data.